 “The rabbit was yummy, wasn’t it?” she heard him speak to her.
 Satisfied, she licked her lips in delight.

 The smell of blood hung thick in the night breeze, puddling near Lolli’s feet.
-Engrossed in her first taste of blood, Lolli was almost unaware of their presence.
+Engrossed in her first taste of blood, Lolli was unaware of their presence.
 A set of eyes remained glued to her.
 They gave chase, but their efforts proved futile.
-Instinctively, she looked upwards and her body shot up to the treetop.
+Instinctively, she looked up and her body flew to the treetop.
 She shivered uncontrollably, hanging on for dear life.
 A pack of wolves were howling below, having picked up the scent of blood.
-Gratefully, her new power had proven to be a lifesaver.
+Her new power had proven to be a lifesaver.
 The wolves eventually dispersed, and Lolli shimmered back to the ground.
 All that remained of the hare was one foot, which she kept for good luck.